Paul Rogers (politician): Political career

 He was elected as a Democrat to the 84th Congress in a special election to fill the vacancy caused by the death of his father, Dwight L. Rogers.
 Rogers served for and was reelected to the eleven succeeding congresses, for 24 years from January 11, 1955, to January 3, 1979.
 He chose not to run for reelection to the 96th Congress.
 While a member of the House, Rogers served as chair of the Subcommittee on Health and the Environment from 1971 to 1979.
 Nicknamed "Mr. Health," he was a key representative behind the adoption of the National Cancer Act of 1971, the Medical Device Amendments of 1976, the Health Maintenance Organization Act, the Emergency Medical Service Act, the Medicare-Medicaid Anti-Fraud and Abuse Amendments of 1977 and the Clean Air Act of 1970.

 He was a signatory to the 1956 Southern Manifesto that opposed the desegregation of public schools ordered by the Supreme Court in Brown v.
 Board of Education.
 Rogers voted against the Civil Rights Acts of 1957, 1960, 1964, and 1968, but voted in favor of the Voting Rights Act of 1965.

 Later career

 Rogers was a resident of West Palm Beach, Florida, and a partner in the Washington, D.C., office of Hogan & Hartson.
 He was also active in the National Osteoporosis Foundation, Friends of the National Library of Medicine, and the National Leadership Coalition on Health Care (now the National Coalition on Health Care).

 Mark Foley has said that a meeting with Rogers when Foley was three years old inspired him to go into politics.
 After suffering from lung cancer and undergoing an operation, Rogers died of the disease in Washington, D.C., on October 13, 2008, at a rehabilitation hospital.

 Personal life

-Rogers was married to Rebecca Bell.
+In 1962, Rogers married Rebecca Bell (born 1931), daughter of Joseph Vernon Bell and Clara Elinor "Nell" Ballard, of Andalusia, Alabama.
 They had one daughter;